Local Government Elections

 • Town Ward (three vacancies)

-• Rural Ward (two vacancies)
+• Rural Ward (one vacancy)

-Candidates are able to nominate to become an Elected Member between 31 August 2023 and 7 September 2023 for this year's election.
+Candidates are able to nominate to become an Elected Member between 28 August 2025 and 4 September 2025 for this year's election.

 Candidates are required to complete the Local Government Candidate Induction prior to nominating which provides a basic understanding of the functions and responsibilities of an Elected Member.
 All Councillors are required to complete Council Member Essentials training within the first 12 months, unless this has been completed within the past five years.